bweatherson/demons/latest-export.md

 Dilemmas
 :    In many finite decision problems, no choice is rationally permissible.
 That is, there are finite rational dilemmas.

-Neither Proceduralism nor Defensivism is a package deal; you can mix and match the parts.
+Neither proceduralism nor ratificationism is a package deal; you can mix and match the parts.
 And there are many natural weakenings of one or other part of the family of views.
 For instance, in chapter \@ref(decisive), I'll spend some time on views that say that Decisiveness is only guaranteed to hold in cases where there are just two options.

-But that said, there are natural affinities between the four parts of Proceduralism. if you thought the point of decision theory was to provide a user's guide to making decisions, you'll naturally end up with a proceduralist theory.
+But that said, there are natural affinities between the four parts of proceduralism. if you thought the point of decision theory was to provide a user's guide to making decisions, you'll naturally end up with a proceduralist theory.
 And lots of theories have done just that.
 Any theory which starts with a function from states available to the chooser at the start of deliberation to numerical values, and instructs the chooser to maximise that value, will be proceduralist.
 That very abstract description of a decision theory covers the vast majority of theories on the market today.

 Any theory of decision that assigns numerical values to each option on the basis of factors accessible to the chooser at the start of deliberation, and then exhorts the chooser to choose the option with the highest value, will be proceduralist.
 And if you're familiar with contemporary work in decision theory, you'll know that most theories on the market do indeed assign numerical values to each option on the basis of factors accessible to the chooser at the start of deliberation, and then exhort the chooser to choose the option with the highest value.